How are engineers jobless? Engineers aren’t immune to job loss and hardships. There are many factors that can leave engineers without work.

 With each of these events, more so the first two, engineers flooded the job market.
 To top it off, every year countless new graduates enter the job market.
 This spikes competition for a limited number of jobs.

-The following are job loss figures from the 3 above listed economic dips:
+Check out the job loss figures from these three economic dips:

 |U.S. job loss event||Event year||Total job loss count|